inbravo/aws-feature-set/README.md

 ## ![](/images/aws/53.png) [Route 53](https://aws.amazon.com/route53)

 ### Route 53 Features
+- **No load balancing and only health monitoring**
+- Upto 512 KB use UDP and then use TCP
 - Convert human friendly domain names into IP addresses
 - IP6 (128 bits) : created to address IP address exhaustion in IP4 (32 bit)
 - VPCs are now IP6 compatible